danbev/learning-v8/README.md

     enum LanguageMode : uint32_t { SLOPPY, STRICT, LANGUAGE_END };

-SLOPPY mode I asume is the mode when there is no "use strict";.
+`SLOPPY` mode, I asume, is the mode when there is no "use strict";.
 Remember that this can go inside a function and does not have to be at the top level of the file.

     ParseInfo parse_info(script);